Bernard Miles: Career

 In 1946 his comedy about the Home Guard Let Tyrants Tremble! was staged at the Scala Theatre in the West End, with Miles in the cast.

 By the 1950s, he had started to work in television.
 In 1951 he played Long John Silver in a British TV version of Treasure Island.
 A decade later he reprised the role for a performance of Treasure Island at the Mermaid Theatre in the winter of 1961–62, where the cast included Spike Milligan as Ben Gunn.

 Miles was always keen to promote up-and-coming talent.
 Impressed with the writing of English playwright John Antrobus, he introduced him to Spike Milligan, which led to the production of the one-act play The Bed Sitting Room.
 It was later expanded and staged by Miles at Mermaid Theatre on 31 January 1963, with critical and commercial success.

 Miles was also known for his comic monologues, often delivered with a rural dialect, which were issued on record albums.

 Personal life

 Miles married the actress Josephine Wilson, with whom he had two daughters and one son, the racing driver John Miles, in 1931.
 She co-founded and was involved actively with Miles in the Mermaid Theatre, initially at their home Duff House, St John's Wood.
 She predeceased him on 7 November 1990.

-Miles was made a Commander of the Order of the British Empire (CBE) in 1953, was knighted in 1969, and was created a life peer as Baron Miles, of Blackfriars in the City of London, on 7 February 1979.
+Miles was appointed a Commander of the Order of the British Empire (CBE) in the 1953 New Year Honours, was knighted in the 1969 Birthday Honours, and was created a life peer as Baron Miles, of Blackfriars in the City of London, on 7 February 1979.
 He was only the second British actor to receive a peerage, after Laurence Olivier.

 Death

-Miles survived his wife by six months and died in June 1991.
-He had been born in the same year, and died on the same day, as the actress Peggy Ashcroft.
+Miles survived his wife by six months and died in June 1991..